ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 Let's see how our Alert can go from a basic custom tag with styles to interactive JavaScript-enabled component without breaking changes or a shifting paradigm.

-In a future release of Alert let's say we're adding the ability to customize the `autodismiss` duration.
+In a future release of Alert let's say we're adding the ability to set the `autodismiss` duration.
 You can take the default four seconds by simply adding the attribute, or you can shorten or extend that duration by setting its value to a number:

-_Customized autodismiss_
+_Override autodismiss duration_
 ```html
 <alert type="success" autodismiss="10">
   <p>You should try this</p>